IWO550/webdev/README.md

 # Log in/sign up page
-Html project of a log in and sign up pages, non-adaptative with css animations.
+Html project of a log in, sign up and recover password pages using javascript, and an adaptative design with css animations.